-World Wide Web Consortium (W3C) describes Web Service as a software system identified by a URI (Uniform Resource Identifier), whose public interfaces and bindings are defined and described using XML.
+World Wide Web Consortium (W3C) describes Web Service as a software system identified by a Uniform Resource Identifier (URI), whose public interfaces and bindings are defined and described using XML.
 Its functionality (definition) can be discovered by other software systems.
-These systems may then interact with the web service in a manner prescribed by its definition, using XML based messages conveyed by Internet protocols.
+These systems may then interact with the web service in a manner prescribed by its definition, using XML-based messages conveyed by internet protocols (such as SOAP).
 One can think about web services as software components that operate as either web objects or web applications.
 What is characteristic for them is that they are self-contained, self-describing and modular.
-They can be published, located and invoked across the Web.
-Once a web service is deployed, other applications (and other web services) can discover and invoke the deployed service.
+They can be published, located and invoked across the web.